Russian internet group Yandex lifts 2019 revenue forecast, but shares fall

 “As we look to address national interests, we want to do so in a way that supports our own business interests and the interests of all of our stakeholders,” Volozh said, adding that he remained “extremely committed” to Yandex and will continue to lead it.

-He added that, should the draft law become law, Yandex would “recognise the importance of ensuring that shareholders’ economic interests are not diluted”.
+He added that, should the draft legislation become law, Yandex would “recognise the importance of ensuring that shareholders’ economic interests are not diluted”.

 He did not provide other details of a possible plan.

-Yandex shares were down 1.1% as of 1432 GMT, compared to a drop in the wider index of 0.5%.
-They have been under pressure since reports emerged in July that a draft law could cap foreign voting power in the company at 20%.
+Yandex shares were down 1.2% as of 1452 GMT, compared to a drop in the wider index of 0.5%.
+They have been under pressure since reports emerged in July of the draft law to cap foreign voting power in the company at 20%.

 Shares had seemed to be paring losses after the government last weekend revised proposals on the cap to just under 50%.